-Spaccanapoli is the road that cuts the city of Naples in two parts.
-This street has very ancient origins: it is in fact one of the three decumani in which the Romans organized the city.
-Walking through Spaccanapoli one crosses the millenary history of the city.
+Spaccanapoli is the road that cuts the city of Naples into two parts.
+This street has very ancient origins: it is one of the three decumani in which the Romans organized the city.
+Walking through Spaccanapoli, one crosses the millenary history of the city.

 Santa Chiara Monastery

 Do not miss a visit to the cloister of the Poor Clares, which, with its frescoed walls and characteristic walls decorated with majolica, is one of the most beautiful parts of the complex.

-The chapel is worth a visit not only for Christ but also for the other works present in this little jewel hidden in the alleys of Naples: a place full of esoteric and religious symbols.
+The chapel is worth a visit not only for Christ but also for the other works in this little jewel hidden in the alleys of Naples: a place full of esoteric and religious symbols.

 Museo e Real Bosco di Capodimonte

-The third floor displays the collection of nineteenth-century works and contemporary art with masterpieces by internationally renowned artists.
-All along the route there are the collections of everyday objects that the Bourbons used in the Royal Palace.
+The third floor displays a collection of nineteenth-century works and contemporary art with masterpieces by internationally renowned artists.
+All along the route are collections of everyday objects that the Bourbons used in the Royal Palace.
 The museum also has a huge park with a magnificent view over the city.

 The chapel has frescoes by Domenichino and works of art by Ribera.
-The Treasure of San Gennaro has found space in a place next to the Cathedral and collects relics and precious objects of faith.
-The Treasury also includes statues, candelabra and various silverware, which the devotees jealously protected during the numerous pillages of the city.
+The Treasure of San Gennaro has found space next to the Cathedral and collects relics and precious objects of faith.
+The Treasury also includes statues, candelabra, and various silverware, which the devotees jealously protected during the numerous pillages of the city.

-Read also: Best Restaurants in Naples
+Read also: Best Restaurants in Naples.

-If you Like ” Things to do in Naples” feel free to share or comment.
+If you Like ” Things to do in Naples,” feel free to share or comment.